croffler/hugo-test/site/content/xap101net/change-api.markdown

 # Example

-The following example demonstrates how to increment the property â€˜Countâ€™ of an object of type â€˜WordCountâ€™ with id â€˜myIDâ€™ by one.
+The following example demonstrates how to increment the property 'Count' of an object of type ˜WordCount' with id 'myID' by one.

 ```csharp